• Home

 • Protective factors: Mental health support, strong family connections, meaningful hobbies, supportive schools.

-fourthimageFor higher-risk families, you need extra “weights” on the protective side.
+For higher-risk families, you need extra "weights" on the protective side.
 The more risk, the more robust your protections should be.
 The community-wide efforts are important, such as Iceland’s successful anti-drug strategy, which relies on clear, consistent messaging and robust protective factors to reduce youth drug use.

-The Conversation With the Kids – What May That Look Like?
+The Conversation with the Kids - What May That Look Like?

-The best prevention starts with honest, ongoing conversation.
+Start Open Conversations Early: The best prevention starts with honest, ongoing conversation.
 Begin before your child faces peer pressure.
 Keep your tone calm, factual, and supportive.

 • Ask what they’ve heard at school or online about drugs and alcohol.